 I graduated from St. Cloud State and have my Masters in Literacy Education from Hamline University.
 Before moving back to Northfield, I taught 4th and 5th grade in Spring Lake Park for seven years.
-My husband Kris and I have two children – Walter (8 years), and June (5 years).
-We moved to Northfield two years ago after living in NE Minneapolis for 12 years.
-We enjoy exploring the Arb, watching Walter play baseball, June do gymnastics, going on bike rides, sledding, and anything that gets us outside!
-In my free time I enjoy doing yoga, reading, listening to music, and spending time with friends.
+My husband Kris and I have two children – Walter and June.
+During my free time I enjoy exploring the Arb, watching Walter play baseball, June do gymnastics and dance, going on bike rides, going for walks, doing yoga, reading and spending time with friends and family!

 I look forward to all the new experiences we will share this year!